The Finnish language is full of sayings and wisdom. I feel that Finnish proverbs are the backbone of the Finnish culture because they

 In Finnish: Kell’ onni on se onnen kätkeköön

-Lately, Finnish happiness has been in the news as Finns have topped the UN’s World Happiness Report between 2018 and 2020.
+Finnish happiness has been in the news recently as Finland has topped the UN’s World Happiness Report repeatedly.
 Even we Finns were a little surprised by this, and this Finnish saying may well explain why.

 #15 The one who is afraid won’t play.